revoorunischal/Test/README.md

 - The String forwarded is now parsed to create a java object.
 Apply shiftR again with the object in resultantFields as a spec and the java object as input.
 In the end we merge input with the latest object which got created by shitfr.

-[example here](Example.md) gives you a step by step process of fincache Fetch and transform
+[Example here](example.md) gives you a step by step process of fincache Fetch and transform

 ## Design